 Writing A Christmas Story

-Aspiring romance novelist, Kim Ross (Alicia Witt - Christmas List), finds herself dumped by her novelist boyfriend just before Christmas.
-It leads to her setting out to prove to him and also to herself that she can make it as a writer.
+Aspiring romance novelist, Kim Ross (Alicia Witt - Christmas List) finds herself dumped by her novelist boyfriend just before Christmas.
+It leads to her setting out to prove to him and also herself that she can make it as a writer.
 And to start with books herself into the Mistletoe Inn in Vermont where they are running a retreat for writers.
 No sooner has she got there than she finds herself meeting Zeke (David Alpay - Sleigh Bells Ring), who is also there for the retreat and who ends up being her assignment partner despite them being opposites.
-But forced to work together leads to them becoming close which leads to some interesting events as Kim's ex happens to be at the retreat as well.
+Being forced to work together leads to Kim and Zeke becoming close which leads to an interesting turn of events as Kim's ex happens to be at the retreat as well.

 What this all boils down to is that "The Mistletoe Inn" is a pleasant enough Hallmark romantic comedy which if it had been set at another time of the year might have entertained me more.
 But sadly with it being set during Christmas it doesn't really bring out the magic of the season like other Hallmark Christmas movies do and that lets it down somewhat.